Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Introduction

-Note that the $q$-intersection number, as opposed to the usual topological intersection number, detects odd-dimensional Lagrangian homology spheres.
-This, together with some other algebraic properties, enables Seidel to prove in $\cite{ps4}$ that a Liouville manifold $M$ cannot contain infinitely many disjoint Lagrangian spheres if it admits a dilation.
+Note that the $q$-intersection number, as opposed to the usual topological intersection number, detects odd-dimensional Lagrangian homology spheres as $L\bullet_qL=1-q$.
+This, together with some other algebraic properties, enables Seidel to prove that a (finite type complete) Liouville manifold $M$ cannot contain infinitely many disjoint Lagrangian spheres if it admits a dilation ($\cite{ps4}$, Theorem 1.4).
 Moreover, in the cases where we have a good understanding of the geometry of the dilation, it is possible to make the bound on the number of pairwise disjoint Lagrangian spheres explicit by relating it to the ordinary topology of $M$, in this way the non-triviality of the homology classes of Lagrangian spheres in certain Milnor fibers are proved, which provides evidences for Conjecture \ref{conjecture:primitivity}.
 However, as is already observed in $\cite{ps4}$, the dilation condition $\Delta(b)=1$ imposes very strong restrictions on the Liouville manifold $M$.
 For example, the only known examples of simply-connected 3-dimensional smooth affine varieties admitting dilations are Milnor fibers associated to $A_m$ singularities.

-It is the purpose of this paper to generalize Seidel's results on disjoint Lagrangian spheres to a more general class of Weinstein manifolds $M$.
+It is the purpose of this paper to generalize Seidel's results on the homological essentiality of odd-dimensional Lagrangian spheres to a more general class of Weinstein manifolds $M$.
 More precisely, the condition we need is the existence of a cohomology class $\tilde{b}\in\mathit{SH}_{S^1}^1(M)$ in the degree one $S^1$-equivariant symplectic cohomology, satisfying